AlinCqe/Web-Scraping/README.md

 ### Notes
     - The script uses regext to match flexible product names(e.g., with or with out spaces)
     - It filters out items that cointaint 'PC' or 'Computer'(case sensitive) to avoid prebuilt

+### THIS VERSION DOESNT GO THROUGH PAGES, ONLY SAVES DATA FROM THE FIRST ONE